What is radiation therapy

 The machine is large and can move around you during treatment, sending radiation to a part of your body from many directions in order to concentrate them on the cancer.

 External beam radiation therapy is a local treatment, which means it treats a specific part of your body.
 For example, if you have cancer in your lung, you will have radiation only to your chest, not to your whole body.
-This limits the kind and severity of side effects when compared to other cancer treatments.
+This limits the type and severity of side effects when compared to other cancer treatments.

 Internal radiation therapy is a treatment in which a source of radiation is put inside your body.
 The radiation source can be solid or liquid.

 Internal radiation therapy with a solid source is called brachytherapy.
-In this type of treatment, seeds, ribbons, or capsules that contain a radiation source are placed in your body, in or near the tumor.
+In this type of treatment, seeds, ribbons, or capsules that contain a radiation source are placed in your body, in or near the tumour.
 Like external beam radiation therapy, brachytherapy is a local treatment and treats only a specific part of your body.

 With brachytherapy, the radiation source in your body will give off radiation for a while.